leeyjoanna/mastermind-game/README.md

 With a simple `Node.js` backend, this game is deployed to Heroku.\
 Depending on website activity, it may take some time to load the game due to free-tier account status.

+### Future implementations

+* Variable difficulty configuration- change number of digits user must guess
+    * Would work similarly to existing difficulty customization except it would modify array length of `userDigits`
+* Music/sound effects
+    * Could be implemented through global music playing using `<audio>` or sound effects when buttons are clicked with `onclick` function triggering `<audio>` to play
+* Languages/internationalization
+    * Improve inclusivity and increase player pool
+    * Can become a helpful way for people to learn languages (replacing numbers with their written form in drop down)
+    * One option is with [react-i18next](https://www.codeandweb.com/babeledit/tutorials/how-to-translate-your-react-app-with-react-i18next)